 Monitoring a city through surveillance cameras is not an alien concept.
 Several countries have extensive surveillance camera networks to supervise what is happening around the city.
 Beijing, China has the largest CCTV network with more than 400,000 cameras, followed by cities of likes London, Chicago, Houston, New York.

-In Pakistan, the idea to surveil an entire city was introduced around six to seven years ago by the introduction of Safe City project in Islamabad where around 2000 cameras are installed in the capital of Pakistan to oversee the security of the city.
+In Pakistan, the idea to surveil an entire city was introduced around six to seven years ago by the introduction of the Safe City project in Islamabad where around 2000 cameras are installed in the capital of Pakistan to oversee the security of the city.

 Last year, a pilot project with the same idea started in Lahore, only on a much bigger level than anything the country has witnessed before.
 In October 2016, CM Punjab Shehbaz Sharif officially inaugurated the Punjab Safe City Project following his vision to make the province crime-free and create a peaceful atmosphere for the citizens.